BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/campaigns/quest_of_the_ringbearer.md

 To do this, follow the steps on this page, starting with the **Bravest Companion**, then **Fellow Adventurer** and finally **Fool of a Took!**

 **Bravest Companion** - After the game, both players should discuss which of the **Good Hero** models has performed above and beyond the call of duty.
 Perhaps they fended off many enemies, or sacrificed themselves for the good of the Ringbearer.
 This model may regain **D6 Might, Will, Fate or Wounds** of the controlling player's choice (this may be a mix of any) up to the value of the model's characteristics.
 If the Hero survived the previous battle, they may re-roll the D6 if they choose but the second result will stand even if it is worse than the first.

 It is important for both players to be honest when making the decision of which model is awarded the Bravest Companion as it makes for the campaign to be much more interesting.

 **Fellow Adventurer** - All other **Hero models** may regain **D3 Might, Will, Fate or Wounds** of the controlling player's choice (this may be a mix of any) up to the value of the model's characteristics.
 If the Hero survived the previous battle, they may re-roll the D3 if they choose but the second result will stand even if it is worse than the first.
-The only exception to this is if a model is chosen as…
+The only exception to this is if a model is chosen as...

 **Fool of a Took!** - After the game, both players should discuss which of the **Good Hero** models, if any, has performed poorly in the previous game.
 This model gains no bonus whatsoever.
 This doesn't have to be awarded if both players agree that all the **Good Hero** models pulled their weight fairly.
 It is important for both players to be honest when making the decision as to which model is awarded the **Fool of a Took!** as it makes for the campaign to be much more interesting.